D.C. Cab (soundtrack): Background

 The score for D.C.
 Cab was written by Giorgio Moroder, who produced and wrote the music for several of the songs on the soundtrack album.
-The film's producer, Topper Carew, explained how he chose the artists involved such as Shalamar, Peabo Bryson, and DeBarge: "We were looking for urban contemporary music acts who were particularly strong in the black community with young people, yet had the potential for crossing over."
+The film's writer and producer, Topper Carew, explained how he chose the artists involved such as Shalamar, Peabo Bryson, and DeBarge: "We were looking for urban contemporary music acts who were particularly strong in the black community with young people, yet had the potential for crossing over."

 Some plans to involve black artists in the film and/or soundtrack did not materialize.
 Carew mentioned an attempt to have Mr. T, one of the stars of the film, cut a rap record for the album that never happened.
 While Irene Cara and Karen Kamon made the final cut for the soundtrack, their fellow Flashdance soundtrack alums Cycle V did not, despite a December 1983 report of their involvement that also listed Musical Youth as part of the project.
 Musical Youth were even filmed for a scene in the movie that was left on the cutting room floor, while plans for Grandmaster Flash and the Furious Five to appear on-screen also fell through.
 A track titled "D.C.
 Cab" that is different than the Peabo Bryson song on this album was credited to Grandmaster Melle Mel and the Furious Five on the 1999 compilation Adventures on the Wheels of Steel.

 D.C.
 Cab was originally slated for an April 1984 release in theaters, and the soundtrack from MCA Records was to be in stores in February.
 Because Mr. T.'s new television series The A-Team was a top ten hit in the Nielsen ratings, the film's distributor, Universal Pictures, decided to take advantage of his popularity by moving the film's release up to December 16, 1983.
 Plans that had been made to market the film using the cast before the original April opening date were canceled.
 Cara's What a Feelin' album had been released by Geffen Records on November 2, 1983, without the first single to be released from the soundtrack, "The Dream (Hold On to Your Dream)", but one of the film's executive producers, Jon Peters, arranged to have her album pulled from store shelves and reissued to include it.
 The movie opened in ninth place in its first weekend of release and earned a total of $16 million over the course of its theatrical run.